 - Don't forget you can use stain as well.
 There are some lovely stain colors also!

 - I've also seen folks use Rit fabric dye on wooden beads

-- When all else fails – check your local craft store to see if they carry painted wood beads! (it’s easier – right Martha?)
+- When all else fails –just buy the beads already painted!! (it's easier – right Martha?)